greenpeace-cee/at.greenpeace.gpapi/docs/engagement.md

 ### Contacts `(Engage.signpetition)`

 #### Description
 The `Engage.signpetition` endpoint allows clients to transparently get or create contacts in CiviCRM based on their contact details.
-CiviCRM matches the submitted data to existing contacts based on rules defined within CiviCRM and either returns a new contact or the matching existing contact and then creating an activity from type `petition_signature`.
+CiviCRM matches the submitted data to existing contacts based on rules defined within CiviCRM and either returns a new contact or the matching existing contact and then creating an activity of type `petition_signature`.

 #### Parameters